 The proposals do not offer any detail on how EU nationals will be able to apply for settled status, and what the evidential requirements will be.
 There have been assurances that EU citizens who lived in the UK as self-sufficient will not need to show that they had comprehensive health insurance in order to qualify for the new settled status.
 It is not clear whether this would extend to students, including children in compulsory education.
-We believe that eliminating the additional requirements across the board will help ensure that children are able to gain settled status.
+However, the requirement that the residence be 'lawful' (i.e. the individual will need to have been exercising treaty rights for five years) means that those who are studying or self-sufficient cannot be a 'burden' on the UK - for example by receiving benefits.
+However, some people may struggle to stay in work, particularly those with disabilities, or those caring for someone with a disability.
+This means there will be many people who cannot show that they have been continuously exercising treaty rights for five years, and even given more time after the Withdrawal Bill, they will not be in a position to achieve this.